 ❮

 This is a beginners guide to programming in Lua.
-We will only cover the absolute basics you need to know to make simple Figura ↗ scripts.
-If you want to learn more about Lua check out the Lua Documentation ↗.
-Here is its Table of Contents ↗.
+We will cover the basics you need to know to make simple Figura ↗ scripts and also go a bit deeper into intermediate topics if you would like to keep reading.
+If you want to learn more about Lua check out the Lua Documentation ↗, here is its Table of Contents ↗.
+To learn more about Figura check out the Figura Wiki ↗.

 We will now cover the most important concepts you need to know.